Walter Kerdiff: Judge

-Walter was appointed a judge of the Court of Common Pleas (Ireland) in 1535, and served until 1558.
+Walter was appointed a judge of the Court of Common Pleas (Ireland) in 1535, and served until 1557.
 He was one of the Irish judges who signed a petition to King Henry VIII in 1541 asking for the legal title to the King's Inn to be vested in the petitioners.
-He died about 1564.
+He probably retired in 1557, and died later the same year.